gatsbyjs/gatsby/docs/blog/2019-07-09-digital-display-drupal-gatsby/index.md

 ## Final Thoughts

 Today, Sandy Springs can publish content at scale, reduced training needs, and a streamlined infrastructure.
-Through a support agreement, Mediacurrent and Sandy Springs continue working together to achieve the city’s vision of a unified platform for all its information systems.
+Through a support agreement, Mediacurrent and Sandy Springs continue working together to achieve the city's vision of a unified platform for all its information systems.